Miranda Du: Federal judicial service

-Nomination and confirmation

 On August 2, 2011, President Barack Obama nominated Du to replace Judge Roger L. Hunt, who assumed senior status.
 A substantial majority of the American Bar Association's Standing Committee on the Federal Judiciary, which rates the qualifications of judicial nominees, rated Du as "qualified" for the post, with a minority rating her "not qualified" (the committee rates on a three-tier scale: well qualified, qualified, and not qualified).
 Du's nomination and confirmation were strongly supported by Nevada's two U.S. senators, Harry Reid (Democrat) and Dean Heller (Republican), as well as the Congressional Asian Pacific American Caucus.
 Her confirmation was opposed by some Republican senators, who viewed her as too inexperienced and cited a sanction against her in 2007 by a Nevada federal court.

 On November 3, 2011, the Senate Judiciary Committee reported her nomination to the Senate floor by a 10–8 vote.
 On March 28, 2012, Du's nomination was confirmed by a 59–39 vote.
 She received her commission two days later.
 Du became the first Asian Pacific American to serve as an Article III judge in Nevada.

-Tenure

 As a new district judge, Du initially worked in Las Vegas, but after about a year transferred her chambers to Reno, where she remains based.
 She became chief judge of the court on September 2, 2019, after Judge Gloria Navarro finished her term as chief judge.
 Du served as chief judge of the court during the coronavirus pandemic, during which all federal trials and naturalization ceremonies in the judicial district were postponed.
+Her term as chief judge ended in September or October 2024.
 Du is part of the court's Patent Pilot Program, which allows judges who are not part of the program to have new patent and plant variety protection cases randomly reassigned to a judge who is participating in the program.

 In February 2020, a Nevada prison inmate was sentenced to four years in prison for making threats of violence against Du.